scontain/scone_mesh_tutorial/README.md

 > [troubleshooting section](#not-allowed-to-pull-from-scone-registry)
 > on what to do.

 **Congratulations!
-You made it!** You now have the confidential Hello World application running on your Kubernetes cluster.
+You made it!** You now have the confidential `Hello World` application running on your Kubernetes cluster.

-Assuming you have `kubectl` command line completion installed and your kubeconfig set-up correctly, you can look at the log of the pod of your service by executing the following command:
+Assuming you have `kubectl` command line completion installed and your `kubeconfig` is set-up correctly, you can look at the log of the pod of your service by executing the following command:

 ```bash
 kubectl logs pythonapp<TAB>